AdrianLxM/Esel/apk/README.md

 2. Install esel.apk on your phone.
 3. Configuration:
    * Allow ESEL to run in the background (it will ask for it)
-   * Upload to Nightscout: Activate "Send to NightScout" in the preferences.
-It needs a configured AndroidAPS with internal NSClient or NSClient itself installed on the same phone
    * Inter-App-Broadcasts: Activate "Send to AAPS and xDrip".
 In xDrip activate the input method "640g/Eversense".
 4. Install xDrip: https://jamorham.github.io/#xdrip-plus (Download latest APK)
    * Use as Datasource 640G / EverSense